-6.1.
-Tier Two: Identifying BP limitations and possible IS solutions
+4.2 Tier Two: Identifying BP Limitations And Possible IS Solutions

 Aim.
-The as-is BPS model developed in Tier One will be used in this tier to identify current process limitations and to identify those processes where performance can be improved by the insertion of IS.
+The as-is BPS model developed in Tier One will be used in this tier to: One, identify current process limitations.
+The ASSESS-IT framework showed that the insertion of IT in poorly-designed processes does not improve process performance.
+Thus, process design problems need to be overcome, whenever possible, before proposing IT-based solutions.
+Two, identify those processes where performance can be improved by the insertion of IS.
+ASSESS-IT also found that the analysis of process design problems also helped to identify those processes that can benefit from the use of a new IS.
 In cases where the organization is already supported by an IS, this step will identify those processes where IS are currently used.

 Activities and Techniques.
-To identify process limitations the performance measurements obtained from the BPS model should be assessed against organizational performance goals the modeler can identify those processes where performance measurements are not satisfactory.
+To identify process limitations the performance measurements obtained from the BPS model should be assessed against organizational performance goals, which were previously captured in Tier One.
+In doing so, the modeler can identify those processes where performance measurements are not satisfactory.
 Experimentation, with different scenarios can be used to identify possible causes that produce low process performance, such as poor process design, inappropriate use of resources, and so on.
 Once the proposed scenarios are tested, and process-related problems are identified, the insertion of IS should be considered next.
 To do so, IS and BP analysts should coordinate efforts so the functionality of the new IS addresses the limitations found in Tier One.
 Therefore, this tier also aims to provide a general description of what the proposed IS system is expected to do, in other words the functionality of the IS.
 In doing so, BP and IS modelers will be able to assess which processes can be benefited from the insertion of the IS and the ways it may improve process performance.